 A single copy of a photo is a risk.
 To truly protect your memories, you need more than one backup.
 A great rule of thumb is to keep your photos in at least three places: on your computer’s hard drive, on an external hard drive, and with a cloud storage service.
 This strategy protects you from different kinds of data loss.
 If your computer fails, you have the external drive.
 If something happens to your home, your cloud backup is safe.
 This is especially important after you’ve gathered all your files from a digital media transfer.

-Keep Your Photos Secure
+Simple Ways to Keep Your Photos Secure

 Security goes hand-in-hand with backups.
 For your cloud storage accounts, always use a strong, unique password and enable two-factor authentication if it’s available.
 This adds a critical layer of protection against unauthorized access.
 For physical backups, like external hard drives, think about where you store them.
 Keeping your backup drive in a fire-proof safe or at a different location, like your office or a family member’s house, provides an extra safeguard.
 The goal is to ensure that a single event, like a break-in or a fire, can’t wipe out all your copies at once.

-Preserve the Quality of Your Photos
+How to Preserve the Quality of Your Images

 When you choose a place to store your photos, especially a cloud service, pay close attention to quality.
 Some services automatically compress images to save server space, which can reduce the resolution and detail of your pictures.
 You went to the trouble of preserving these memories; don't let a storage service degrade them.
 Look for services that offer full-resolution or original-quality storage.
 When you invest in a professional photo transfer, you’re getting high-quality digital files.
 Your storage solution should honor that quality and keep your images just as clear and vibrant as the day they were scanned.